Today, we're taking on an important topic: recasting, and how it might help you sell your business.

-Your pool of buyers will likely have questions about each add-back, and you should have a reasonable explanation of why those items should qualify.
+Your pool of buyers will likely have questions about each add-back.
+You should have a reasonable explanation of why those items should qualify.
 Your answers could impact your credibility with buyers, so above all, you must remember to be honest, earnest, and realistic about the true cost expectations of your business.

 How do I find an accountant who can help me through the recasting process?

 You'll need an accountant who's familiar with this process to ensure it's done correctly.
-We can help you find an accountant with the right experience.
-Click the Connect button below to get started:
+Firms like these can help you take on this task:

 And, be sure to read our guide: How to Find an Accountant Who Can Help You Sell Your Business.

-After ensuring that your financials are in good order, you should find and retain the pros who will serve as your exit team:
+Once you ensure that your financials are in good order, find the pros who will serve as your exit team:

 |Hire a broker to help you to prepare your business for sale, develop marketing collateral, and connect you with a pool of potential buyers.|

 |Meet with a valuation specialist to determine a fair asking price for the real estate, assets, and inventory of your business.|